-Assessment of polluted areas: BRI has been involved with contaminant research projects aimed at assessing the effects of contaminants on waterfowl from known polluted areas.
-Areas identified by federal agencies as polluted eventually go through a legal, ecological damage assessment process.
-BRI’s role has been to implement and provide neutral, third party field studies and results to federal agencies and responsible parties at these designated polluted sites.
-BRI’s findings help determine which species are at most risk to contaminant exposure from polluted sites.
-BRI’s studies and findings provide federal agencies and responsible parties information needed to make informed conservation decisions on impacted wildlife and their habitats.
+Assessments of polluted areas: BRI has been involved with research projects that assess the effects of contaminants on waterfowl from known polluted areas.
+Polluted areas identified by federal agencies undergo an ecological damage assessment process.
+BRI’s role has been to implement neutral, third party field studies for federal agencies and responsible parties at these polluted sites.
+BRI’s findings help determine which species are at most risk for contaminant exposure, as well as provide information needed to make informed conservation decisions for impacted wildlife and their habitats.

 The following are representative research projects with a focus on monitoring contaminants in waterfowl:

-Studying the movements of waterfowl provides important information on their behavior, ecology, and habitat requirements.
-The movements of waterfowl throughout their annual life cycle are complex and can be undetectable through observation studies.
-Many species of waterfowl utilize remote geographic locations at some point of their annual life cycle and are unreachable by biologists studying them.
-The use of tracking devices placed on an animal, provide important information otherwise unattainable through other monitoring techniques.
+Waterfowl movement studies provide important information on their behavior, ecology, and habitat requirements.
+The movements of waterfowl throughout their annual life cycle are complex and can be undetectable in observation studies.
+During their annual migratory route, many species of waterfowl utilize remote geographic locations unreachable to the biologists studying them.
+Tracking devices provide data otherwise unattainable through other monitoring techniques.

 BRI and our research collaborators have tagged and tracked several species of waterfowl throughout North America.
-Tagged individuals are actively providing detailed locations, movements, habitat requirements, and information on natural history.
-This information is filling knowledge gaps about these species and providing biologists important information for waterfowl management, conservation, and legislative decisions.
+Tagged individuals actively provide detailed locations and movements and data on their natural history and habitat requirements, which provides biologists with information for waterfowl management, conservation, and legislative decisions.

 The following are representative research projects with a focus on waterfowl movements:

-Birds can be susceptible to various diseases and viruses, such as the West Nile virus, avian influenza, and avian cholera.
-Federal agencies have established wildlife disease monitoring programs in order to detect individuals, species of birds, or geographic locations that are of concern in transporting infectious diseases.
+Waterfowl can be susceptible to various diseases and viruses, such as the West Nile virus, avian influenza, and avian cholera.
+Federal agencies established wildlife disease monitoring programs to detect geographic locations, species, and even individuals that are of concern for transporting infectious diseases.

-Avian influenza is widely endemic in wild populations of waterfowl, as well as many other species of birds.
-The emergence and spread of a highly pathogenic strain of avian influenza (HPAI within the H5N1 subtype) in Asia and its subsequent spread to Europe and Africa, has elevated concerns about potential transport of this virus to North America.
-Migratory birds have been identified as a potential source for introduction of Asian H5N1 into North America.
-In response, the U.S. Fish and Wildlife Service has conducted a surveillance effort to detect Asian HPAI H5N1 in the Atlantic and Mississippi Flyways.
+Avian influenza is widely endemic in waterfowl populations, as well as many other species of birds.
+The emergence of a highly pathogenic strain of avian influenza (HPAI within the H5N1 subtype) in Asia and its subsequent spread to Europe and Africa has elevated concerns about potential transfer to North America.
+Migratory birds are a potential pathway of introduction of Asian H5N1 into North America.
+In response, the U.S. Fish and Wildlife Service conducted a surveillance effort to detect Asian HPAI H5N1 in the Atlantic and Mississippi Flyways.